SapienzaNLP/homonymy-wsd/README.md

 pip install -r requirements.txt
 ```

+The code is organized as follows:
+- **data**: new resource and data required to replicate the experiments from the paper;
+- **distances_analysis**: code to probe the ability of PLMs to disambiguate homonyms.
+This is done employing distance measures between contextualized embeddings (instance-based learning);
+- **wsd_systems**: code to train and evaluate PLMs on the fine-grained and coarse-grained WSD tasks.
+- **resource_analysis**: code to analyze the new resource described in the paper, computing intra-cluster and inter-cluster statistics;

 ## Data

-The [data](data) folder includes both the new resource and all the data required to replicate the experiments presented in the paper.
+The *data* folder includes both the new resource and all the data required to replicate the experiments presented in the paper.

 ### Resource

-The new resource is stored in the [data/wn_homonyms.pkl](data/wn_homonyms.pkl) and [data/cluster2fine_map.json](data/cluster2fine_map.json) files:
+The new resource is stored in the *data/wn_homonyms.pkl* and *data/cluster2fine_map.json* files:

 - **wn_homonyms.pkl**: a Python dictionary where each key is a WordNet (lemma, PoS) pair, and each value contains the homonymy-based clustering of its possible WordNet senses (or meanings).
 - **cluster2fine_map.json**: a mapping from homonymy cluster identifiers to lists of WordNet synsets (with definitions) that form the clusters.